AtixCG/Universal-3D-Shortcuts/README.md

 <img width="1009" alt="Universal 3D Shortcuts" src="https://user-images.githubusercontent.com/112505578/207167305-13273872-59d7-4095-b2d2-735ed4c38b28.png">

-To put it simply, Universal 3D Shortcuts is keyboard shortcuts presets for several programs.
-However, they also include scripts and plugins.
-And the number of considered/changed keyboard shortcuts for **each** program is 200-300.
-Shortcuts are designed to unify the experience with 3D programs and allow you to focus on solving a problem without the distraction of changing programs.
-No matter which one you use, you'll have the same navigation and keyboard shortcuts.
-Where possible, the original hotkeys have not been changed.
+Universal 3D Shortcuts is a collection of keyboard shortcuts, scripts, and plugins designed to unify your experience with 3D programs.
+With over 200-300 modified/considered keyboard shortcuts **per program**, Universal 3D Shortcuts aims to unify the navigation and hotkeys of various 3D programs, allowing you to focus on your work without the distraction of switching between different interfaces.
+Whenever possible, the original hotkeys are preserved to minimize disruption to your workflow.

 >⚡️Currently supported: Blender, Maya, Cinema 4D